viamrobotics/docs/docs/manage/CLI.md

 When you `update` a module configuration and then `upload` it, the `entrypoint` for that module defined in the [`meta.json` file](#the-metajson-file) is associated with the specific `--version` for that `upload`.
 Therefore, you are able to change the `entrypoint` file from version to version, if desired.

+##### Upload validation

+When you `upload` a module, the command validates your local packaged module to ensure that it meets the requirements to successfully upload to the Viam Registry.
+The following criteria are checked for every `upload`:

+* The packaged module must exist on the filesystem at the path provided to the `upload` command.
+* The packaged module must use the `.tar.gz` extension.
+* The entry point file specified in the [`meta.json` file](#the-metajson-file) must exist on the filesystem at the path specified.
+* The entry point file must be executable.

 ##### The `meta.json` file